milenakos/cat-bot/README.md

    `pip install -r requirements.txt`

-3. Go inside of the `config.py` file and configure everything for your liking.
+3. You will need to upload all needed emojis to Discord's App Emoji in the Dev Portal.

-> **Note**
+If they aren't found there, they will be replaced with a placeholder (this breaks catching).

->
+All emojis can be downloaded [here](https://github.com/staring-cat/emojis/releases/latest/download/emojis.zip).

-> You will need to create a guild and upload all emojis to that guild, making sure your bot can view the guild.
-You can download all the emojis [here]( https://github.com/staring-cat/emojis/releases/latest/download/emojis.zip)
+4. Go inside of the `config.py` file and configure everything for your liking.

-4. Run the bot with `python bot.py`
+5. Run the bot with `python bot.py`

-5. Done!
+6. Done!

 # Customisation
 Most stuff can be customised by just using CTRL+F in main.py, but im gonna explain some stuff you might be intereted in.